carpentries-incubator/lesson-gpu-programming/_episodes/06-shared_memory_and_synchronization.md

 {: .challenge}

 While syntactically correct, the previous example is functionally wrong.
-The reason is that the `temp` array is not anymore private to the thread allocating it, but it is now shared by the whole thread block, and so threads overwrite each other results making the final result wrong.
+The reason is that the `temp` array is not anymore private to the thread allocating it, but it is now shared by the whole thread block.

+> ## Challenge: what is the result of the previous code block?
+>
+> The previous code example is functionally wrong.
+Do you know what the result of its execution will be?
+>
+> > ## Solution
+> >
+> > The result is non deterministic, and definitely not the same as the previous versions of `vector_add`.
+> > Threads will overwrite each other temporary values,and there will be no guarantee on which value is visible by each thread.
+> {: .solution}
+{: .challenge}

 # Thread Synchronization